hqrrr/EvenComfort/README.md

 ![Workflow.png](./pics/Workflow.png)

 You can use other data sources such as smart home systems and modify the `get_data` method in `serial_reader`.
 Just convert the data format to match the example given in the comments.

+If you are curious about the principles behind these models, I have previously written an wiki article about the basis of IEQ, which you can read [here](https://rw.e3d.rwth-aachen.de/en/wiki/about-the-basis-of-ieq-2/) (I know it may be a bit long).

 ## License